Blog

 Beyond your skincare products, it’s important to avoid anything that could physically irritate your skin or introduce bacteria.
 First rule: keep your hands off your face!
 Touching your skin can transfer oils and bacteria into the open micro-channels, potentially leading to breakouts or infection.
 You should also skip makeup for at least 24-48 hours to allow your skin to breathe and heal without clogged pores.
 Finally, put away any harsh physical exfoliants, like facial scrubs, brushes, or abrasive washcloths.
 Your skin is already in a state of renewal from the treatment itself; adding manual exfoliation on top of that will only cause damage and inflammation.
 Instead, focus on applying gentle, hydrating aftercare serums with clean hands.

-How to Apply Your Post-Treatment Skincare
+How Should You Apply Your Skincare?

 After your microneedling session, your skin is primed and ready to absorb nutrients.
 But to get the best results and avoid irritation, how you apply your products is just as important as which products you choose.
 Your skin is in a delicate healing phase, so a gentle, consistent approach is key.
 Think of it as giving your skin the calm, supportive environment it needs to repair itself and reveal that beautiful glow.
 The goal is to soothe, hydrate, and protect without overwhelming your skin’s natural recovery process.